Welcome to Scheck on the Arts

 and musings on Theater, Film and Culture (Music,

 Cabaret, Books and more) by veteran arts writer

 critic Frank Scheck.

-Aaron Eckhart stars in the familiar-feeling action thriller Erased.
+Jason Statham plays an ex-Special Forces soldier seeking Redemption in the new thriller directed by Steven Knight.
 To read my Hollywood Reporter review, click here.